DragonMinded/netboot/naomi/settings/README.md

 The name of this setting, as a string.
 This is what you should display to a user if you are developing a settings editor.

+### order property

+The order that this setting showed up in the definition file that created it.
+Note that if you are implementing an editor, you can safely ignore this as the settings will already be placed in the correct display order.

 ### size property

 The size of this setting, as an instance of SettingSizeEnum.
 The valid values